Fijians: History

 His Royal Highness Prince of Wales, Prince Charles, presented the Instruments of Independence to Prime Minister Ratu Sir Kamisese Mara on 10 October 1970 at a massive gathering at Albert Park in Suva.
 In 1972, the first general elections were held using the 1970 constitution.
 In 1987, two military coups were staged.
 The first coup was bloodless, and the second coup severed ties with the British Monarchy.
 A controversial and racially divisive new constitution was adopted in 1990, and in 1992 the first general election was held under the auspices of the new constitution.

 The constitution was revised again in 1997 and was deemed to be more equitable by the many racial groups in Fiji.
 Free and peaceful elections in 1999 resulted in a government led by an Indo-Fijian, Mahendra Choudhary, but a violent coup in May 2000 ushered in a prolonged period of political and racial turmoil.
 Parliamentary elections held in August 2001 provided Fiji with a democratically elected government led by Prime Minister Laisenia Qarase.
-Re-elected in May 2006, Qarase was ousted in a military coup on 5 December that year, led by the Commander of the Republic of Fiji Military Forces(RFMF), Commodore Voreqe (Frank) Bainimarama, who initially appointed himself acting President, but in January 2007 assumed the position of interim Prime Minister, promising a return to democracy in the near future.
+Re-elected in May 2006, Qarase was ousted in a military coup on 5 December that year, led by the Commander of the Republic of Fiji Military Forces(RFMF), Commodore Voreqe (Frank) Bainimarama, who initially appointed himself acting president, but in January 2007 assumed the position of interim Prime Minister, promising a return to democracy in the near future.
 This did not eventuate, however; elections were not held until 2014.

 Traditions and ceremonies

-The Fijian traditions and ceremonies are historically based and share commonalities throughout time.
+The Fijian traditions and ceremonies are based and share commonalities throughout time.